Top 7 Types of Investment Strategies: Finding Your Path To Financial Success

 Investing is an essential aspect of building wealth and achieving financial success.
 However, diving into the world of investments without a well-defined strategy can be overwhelming and risky.
 That's where investment strategies come into play.
-An investment strategy is a carefully crafted plan that outlines how you will allocate your capital to maximise returns while minimising risks.
+An investment strategy is a carefully crafted plan outlining how to allocate your capital to maximise returns while minimising risks.
 In this comprehensive guide, we will explore the top seven types of investment strategies and help you understand which one might be the best fit for your financial goals.

 What's an Investment Strategy?